vaeyias/expense_tracker/design/designDoc.md

 - [User Design Log](concepts/User/designLog.md)

+# Final Assignment Changes

+- modify authenthication concept to return session tokens to authenticate the user.
+- modify all actions to take in a session id used to authenticate the user insted of a UserID.

 ## Major Design Changes from Assignment 2

 - In Assignment 2, I had a PersonalExpenseTracker concept and GroupExpenseTracker concept.
 In this iteration, I merged the two concepts into a single Expense concept and introduce a new indepedent Group concept for handling user groupings: